noftaly/cloudmapper/README.md

 Once you've collected all the data and it has been cache, you need to generate it for the frontend.
 A simple `make prepare account=AccountName` will suffice.

+If you want to prepare the data to only show SIG or SSH connections, you can add `connections=sig` (or `connections=ssh`) to the make command.
+Otherwise, it will default to `connections=all`.

 ### Start the webserver

 The last step is to boot the webserver up, with `make webserver`.